 It’s always about the quality of the foam on top of springs, and if you can understand this simple statement, you will pay less for a mattress, sleep better and be far more comfortable for much longer in your new purchase than if you play the coil count game that most retailers want to play.

 So to finish because this is a blog and not a university paper.

-Have you ever heard the saying my springs sagged, well they didn’t, they never have: unless you stand on them always to change your light bulbs or your kids really do act like on some hotel commercial ads; coils do not sag, foam sags, and that’s my point, and that’s how you will save money on your next purchase, and won't get taken in by phony sales by salespeople who don't want to talk about how a bed is made because they don't know either.
+Have you ever heard the saying my springs sagged, well they didn’t, they never have: unless you stand on them always to change your light bulbs or your kids really do act like on some hotel commercial ads; coils do not sag, foam sags, and that’s my point, and that’s how you will save money on your next purchase and won't get taken in by phony sales by salespeople who don't want to talk about how a bed is made because they don't know either.

 So the steps to finding a good bed are:

-- Find one that feels good to you at a reasonable price you can afford.
+- Find one that feels good to you at a price you can afford.

-- Have the salesperson give you the same info his or her boss got when they bought the bed.
+- Have the salesperson give you the same info his or her boss got when they bought the mattress from the factory.
 The ingredient list, the spec sheet.
 Make the sales person give it to you or don't buy from them.
 They will fight you but people who persist get the info they need to make a proper decision.

 - Compare this spec sheet to another at another store and buy from the company that gives you the best foams and the highest coil counts for your money.

 "One Last Thing"